 Automated MySQL/MariaDB backups to Cloudflare R2

-You need database backups, and storing them on the same server as your database is useless if the server dies.
-Cloudflare R2 is a great target because it’s cheap and S3-compatible.
+You need database backups, and keeping them on the same server as the database is useless if that server dies, you can use Cloudflare R2 for this.
+This guide dumps your databases, zips them up, ships them to R2, and cleans out the old ones.

 sudo mysql

-ALTER USER 'root'@'localhost' IDENTIFIED BY 'NewSecurePassword123!';
+CREATE USER 'backup'@'localhost' IDENTIFIED BY 'a-long-random-password';

 FLUSH PRIVILEGES;